phetsims/faradays-electromagnetic-lab/doc/implementation-notes.md

 ```

 ## View

+This section highlights the more interesting parts of the view.

 `FieldNode` renders a visualization of the magnetic field efficiently using scenery `Sprites`.
 The field is
 represented as a grid of evenly-spaced compass needles.
 The red part of each needle points in the direction